Color printing: CMYK

 Two graphic techniques are required to prepare images for four-color printing.
 In the "pre-press" stage, original images are translated into forms that can be used on a printing press, through "color separation" and "screening" or "halftoning".
 These steps make possible the creation of printing plates that can transfer color impressions to paper on printing presses based on the principles of lithography.

 A method of full-color printing is six-color process printing (for example, Pantone's Hexachrome system) which adds orange and green to the traditional CMYK inks for a larger and more vibrant gamut, or color range.
 However, such alternate color systems still rely on color separation, halftoning and lithography to produce printed images.
 Six color printing is widely used to increase the printability and so that to increase the production.

 An emerging method is extended gamut printing or 7 color printing which adds three more colors such as green, orange and violet to extend the printability or gamut so that a wide range of Pantone colors also can be reproduced without changing the ink settings.
 This method is also called OGV printing.
-The digital inkjet printers such as EPSON SureColor series has been using this method successfully to reproduce 99% Pantone colors.
+Digital inkjet printers, such as those of the Epson SureColor series, have successfully used this method to reproduce 99% of the PMS.

-Color printing can also involve as few as one color ink or color inks which are not the primary colors.
+Color printing can also involve as few as one color ink(s) which are not the primary colors.
 Using a limited number of color inks, or color inks in addition to the primary colors, is referred to as "spot color" printing.
 Generally, spot-color inks are formulations that are designed to print alone, rather than to blend with other inks on the paper to produce various hues and shades.
-The range of spot color inks, much like paint, is nearly unlimited and much more varied than the colors that can be produced by four-color-process printing.
+The range of spot-color inks, much like paint, is nearly unlimited and much more varied than the colors that can be produced by tetrachromic printing (also called four-color process).
 Spot-color inks range from subtle pastels to intense fluorescents to reflective metallics.